LeFreq/JusticeLeague/README.md

 There's no violence.
 The violence has already occurred against the soul.
 They've taken your right to live, to provide for yourself, to make culture without requiring permission.

 Be sure to explore the wiki and project boards.
+There isn't too many culture-jamming philes yet.
 Share what you know.

 STREAM:  Science, Truth, Revolution, Engineering, Art, and Math.
 ----